 Organic fertilizers are produced raw vegetables and other plants their origin is entirely natural.
-In contrast inorganic fertilizers are chemicals produced from artificial ways in different industries.
+In contrast, inorganic fertilizers are chemicals produced from artificial ways in different industries.
 Both organic inorganic fertilizers act differently for the soil, its nature and fertility rates of crops.
 Plants need 18 different nutrients in order to grow, live and produce there flower and fruits.
 These nutrients through the air and water while the other 15 are gained throw the soil.
 When the soil does not offer everything a plant needs you improve it by adding fertilizers, soil conditions and time.

 Top 10 Difference between organic inorganic fertilizers

-1. Generally high application rates are necessary for organic fertilizers but comparative fewer amounts are needed for inorganic fertilizers.
+1. Generally, high application rates are necessary for organic fertilizers but comparative fewer amounts are needed for inorganic fertilizers.

 3. Application organic by hands; inorganic by hand or specialized equipment.

 5. Have slow release capacity distribution of nutrients in organic fertilizers is not equal; several inorganic fertilizers have high acid content.
 They have the ability to burn the skin changes soil fertility.

-6. Organic fertilizers are renewable sustainable, bio-degradable and environment friendly; Inorganic fertilizers are non-renewable, tend to leach or filter away from the plants requiring additional applications.
+6. Organic fertilizers are renewable sustainable, bio-degradable and environment-friendly; Inorganic fertilizers are non-renewable, tend to leach or filter away from the plants requiring additional applications.

 9. Organic fertilizers contain naturally degradable compounds; Inorganic fertilizers contain synthetic materials.

-What is organic inorganic fertilizers
+What are organic inorganic fertilizers

-An organic fertilizer is a plant fertilizers that is derived from organic sources.
+An organic fertilizer is a plant fertilizer that is derived from organic sources.
 Organic fertilizers can range from compost to cow manure, but they must be derived from all-organic sources.
 Organic fertilizer is usually made from plant or animal waste or powdered minerals, Examples include manure and compost as well as bone and cottonseed meal.
 They are usually sold as soil conditions rather than as fertilizers, become the nutrient rations are difficult to guarantee.
 Organic fertilizers may be processed in a factory or in the case of manure and compost at a farm.

 Inorganic fertilizer also known as mineral or chemical fertilizer mined from mineral deposits or manufactured from synthetic deposits or manufactured from synthetic compounds.
 Soil rarely contains all the nutrients needed to support optimal plant growth.
 Inorganic fertilizers are used to distinguish the manufactured product from natural organic materials of plant or animal origin.
 Regardless of which fertilizers you choose.
 It is important to follow manufactures guidelines regarding application and amounts.
-A benefit inorganic fertilizers is that they work more quickly than to organic fertilizers because they contain a higher percentage of nutrients, however, long term use of inorganic fertilizers may contribute to soil depletion.
+A benefit inorganic fertilizers are that they work more quickly than to organic fertilizers because they contain a higher percentage of nutrients, however, long-term use of inorganic fertilizers may contribute to soil depletion.